markhibberd/lambdajam-functional-programming-in-scala/README.md

  4. Run the tests.

-You should see green output, no errors and, an exit code of 0.
+You should see success output, no errors and, an exit code of 0.

-## Working with scala.
+## Editors for working with scala.

+You should come armed with a good text editor.

-Any good text editor will be sufficient for the course.
-If you prefer an IDE, you can use the eclipse based scala-ide or intellij with the scala and sbt plugins installed.
+Anything that you can navigate around quickly should be fine, but if you prefer an IDE, you can use the eclipse based [scala-ide](http://scala-ide.org/) or [intellij](http://www.jetbrains.com/idea/) with the scala and sbt plugins installed.

 You can generate project files for intellij with: